frmichel/sparql-micro-service/deployment/docker/README.md

 chmod -R 755 services/*
 ```

-Configure your own Flckr API key in the `flickr/getPhotoById/config.ini` (replace the string `<api_key>`).
+In the `flickr/getPhotoById/config.ini` file, replace the string `<api_key>` with your personal Flckr API key.

-The, enter this URL in your browser: http://localhost/ld/flickr/photo/31173091246 or the following command in a bash:
+Then, enter this URL in your browser: http://localhost/ld/flickr/photo/31173091246 or the following command in a bash:

 ```bash
 curl --header "Accept: text/turtle" http://localhost/ld/flickr/photo/31173091246